Elysian Fuels was an investment scheme in renewable and sustainable energy.

 They were reported to have taken £200m in investment, £180m of which came from SIPP investors.

 Unfortunately, being a high-risk, unregulated scheme meant it was an unsuitable investment for most SIPP clients.

 Many clients who did invest in the scheme also faced uncertainty regarding HMRC liabilities for unauthorised pension withdrawal.

-One notable adviser involved with Elysian Fuels is Vanguard Wealth Management.
+One notable adviser involved is Vanguard Wealth Management.
 In October 2020 the FCA banned two of the directors of Vanguard for making false declarations about their clients to James Hay.

 They inflated some clients’ valuation information so they would be classed as “high-net worth individuals” making them eligible to invest in Elysian Fuels through James Hay SIPPs.

 Vanguard reportedly earned nearly half a million pounds in commission and fees for advising clients into Elysian Fuels.
 The company is no longer authorised by the FCA and currently in liquidation.